Mario-SO/portfolio-blog/content/Day05.md

     }
 }
 ```
-If you see something like this anywhere, first of all, feel sorry for the dev that will get fired, secondly, create a POC that show how you exploit this and contact the dev team.
+If you see something like this somewhere, first of all, feel sorry for the dev that will get fired, secondly, create a POC that show how you exploit this and contact the dev team.

 Our attack contract will look like this: